 Your Target Audience

-Test Your Dishes
+Test Your Menu Items

 Next you will want to explore and test the various dishes you are planning to serve.
 It is important that you figure out exactly how each dish will be prepared and served and this should remain constant.
 You and your staff should work together to test out each recipe until you have it perfected.
 Then it must be standardized, trying as best to can to ensure that it will come out the same way each time it is made.

 Design Your Menu

 Once you have decided what you will be serving, it is time to work on the usability of your menu.
 There are several different menu styles to choose from, find one that is consistent with your restaurant’s theme.
-Most good menus are arranged in sequential order, and grouped in such a way that enables customers to work their way down a list of foods, beginning with appetizers and ending with desserts.
-In a well-organized, easy-to-read menu, customers can find what they want easily and they will thank you for that.
+Most good menus are arranged in sequential order, and grouped in such a way that they enable customers to work their way down a list of foods, beginning with appetizers and ending with desserts.
+In a well-organized, standout menu, customers can find what they want easily and they will thank you for that.

 There are also al a carte menus, prix-fixed menus and combination menus.
 In an al a carte menu, the items are priced separately, in a prix-fix menu, courses are grouped together with fewer choices, but one lower price.
 In a combination menu, both of these styles are combined, where customers can choose prix-fix options, like a breakfast special or a dinner special, or mix and match choices from each category.